AUDUL/IbexaMailingBundle/README.md

 Features
 --------

-Novactive eZ Mailing allows you to: **Send eZ Contents by email based on the Mailing + Campaign configuration to a group of users (Mailing Lists)**
+Ibexa Mailing allows you to: **Send eZ Contents by email based on the Mailing + Campaign configuration to a group of users (Mailing Lists)**

 At a glance: